pguillebert/pravda/README.md

 ![Data format](/doc/format.png)

-The byte array is the nippy representation of the clojure map equivalent of the provided `StorableEvent`.
+The byte array is the nippy serialization of your record implementing `StorableEvent`.
 The size of this serialization is stored just before it as an integer (4 bytes).
 This is classic Type-Length-Value storage (except there is no type).

 This format is compressed as a stream, current implementation focuses on GZIP but others are possible.